Wire Mesh for Fuel Cells and Batteries

 • Molten Carbonate

-• Solid Oxide.
+• Solid Oxide (SOFC)

 This technology is a clean, efficient and reliable source of power generation commonly used within a range of portable, stationary and transport applications.
 These applications include simple battery chargers, domestic and commercial heating, plus power cells for electric and hybrid vehicles.